DaveRead1976/sitecore-assurance/README.md

 Typically the root node guid will be the Item ID of the `/sitecore/content/Home` item, but this can be any collection of pages within the Sitecore web site that require monitoring.

+If the `-l` or `--list` option is used, then the tool will list the URLs found during the crawl of the content tree, but will not test the validity of the pages.

+The `-h` or `--http` option specifies that the tool should execute HTTP status code tests for each URL in the Sitecore content tree.

+The `-s` or `--selenium` option specifies that the tool should execute Selenium WebDriver tests for each URL in the Sitecore content tree.

 ## Limitations

-At present, the tool will only function if the Sitecore Services Client has anonymouse access enabled.
+At present, the tool will only function if the Sitecore Services Client has anonymous access enabled.
 Future developments of this tool will enable use with authentication.

 To configure anonymous access, change the following setting in the `Sitecore.Services.Client.config` file in `{web site root}\App_Config\Include`:

 `<setting name="Sitecore.Services.AllowAnonymousUser" value="true" />`

+At present, the Selenium WebDriver tests are very limited, checking for the presence of the HEAD and BODY tags only.
+Future developments of this tool will enable the configuration of more extensive WebDriver tests.